section-engineering-education/engineering-education/articles/python-generators/index.md

 List comprehension uses 87724 bytes of memory while generator function uses only 125 bytes of memory.
 By using generators we save memory as compared to list comprehension where a lot of memory is used.

 ### Building Generator pipelines
-Data pipelines allow you to string together code to process large  datasets or streams of data without maxing out your machine’s memory. when working with pipelines:-
+Generator pipelines allow you to string together code to process large  datasets or streams of data without maxing out your machine’s memory. when working with pipelines:-
 - Several pipes can be linked together.
 - Items flow one by one through the entire pipeline.